nettyneets/apex-n/README.md

 `var partyLimitBreak = true;` - If set to true, lb will be shown in the party list (note: no "")

+`var dpsGradient = true;` - If set to false the dps numbers will display as a single color instead of a gradient

 ###### IF CLASS COLORS ARE SET TO FALSE

 `var colorOne = "#2994f7";` - First color / Default = #2994f7

 `var colorTwo = "#eb318c";` - Second color / Default = #eb318c

+`var colorDps = "#2994f7";` - Dps color if gradients set to false

 ###### IF CLASS COLORS ARE SET TO TRUE